 Cindy Schaider, Executive Director of the Casa Grande Alliance

-Maia Szalavitz, Health writer for TIME.com (@maiasz)
+Maia Szalavitz, neuroscience journalist (@maiasz)

 The Democratic Party is on its way to endorsing same-sex marriage.
 The drafting committee for this year’s Democratic Convention has unanimously voted to make same-sex marriage part of the platform.
 Will it be an issue in the presidential campaign?
 The Republicans just might have to discuss it too.